 - Dean’s Office Overview

 - Pharmacy Practice Partnerships

 - Quantitative Biosciences Institute

 - Patient Care

 By Katherine Krebs / Mon Jul 11, 2016

 The Department of Bioengineering and Therapeutic Sciences (BTS) was pleased to present Certificates of Completion to Tsinghua University students who completed our Collaborative Education and Research Program.

 To mark the occasion, BTS hosted an informal ceremony and reception on July 7, 2016.
-Professor Kathy Giacomini presided over the festivities.
+Kathy Giacomini, PhD presided over the festivities.

 The students have completed two years of research training as Visiting Scholars at the UCSF School of Pharmacy and Tsinghua University School of Medicine Collaborative Education and Research Program.